Channel Manager and PMS Sync Issues: Preventing Overbookings and Rate Errors

 Maintaining rate parity—the consistency of pricing across all booking platforms—is a key goal of this synchronization.
 Any lapse or delay in the sync process can result in rate discrepancies, which may breach OTA agreements and lead to revenue losses.

 In short, the PMS and channel manager must work together.
-When they don’t, the risk of operational errors, especially overbookings and rate errors, rises significantly.
+When they don’t, the risk of operational errors, especially hotel overbookings and rate errors, rises significantly.

 Even with access to modern systems, PMS and channel manager sync problems remain common and can severely disrupt hotel operations if not addressed promptly.
 For example, common causes include the following: